borbit/node-leaderboard/README.md

   - `pageSize` - default: `0`

-    Page size to be used when paging through the leaderboard
+    Page size to be used when paging through the leaderboard.

+  - `reverse` - default: `false`

+    If `true` various methods will return results in lowest-to-highest order.

 ##Methods